Cal Raleigh Player Props: Mariners vs. Royals

 Cal Raleigh At The Plate

-- Raleigh leads Seattle in total hits (79) this season while batting .225 with 38 extra-base hits.
+- Raleigh leads Seattle with 79 hits, batting .222 this season with 38 extra-base hits.

-- In 30.4% of his games this season, Raleigh has picked up at least one RBI.
-In 15 of those games (14.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 55.3% of his 103 games this season, Raleigh has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has scored in 43 games this year (42.2%), including multiple runs in nine games.
+- Raleigh has had an RBI in 31 games this year (30.1%), including 15 multi-RBI outings (14.6%).
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 43 of 103 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.